embob/cat-age-calculator/README.md

 # Reverse cat age calculator 🐈

+## Why?

+I wanted to see how old I would be as a cat using my human age.
+I couldn't find a good calculator out there for any human equivalent age.
+So I wrote one...

 ## What it does

-Calculates the cat age from a human equivalent age.
+Returns the calculated cat age from a human equivalent age.

 For eg. a 33 year old human is a 4 years and 3 months old cat.